Anesthesiology

 At St. Joseph’s our residents are taught how to be leaders, whether in their departments, hospitals, medical societies, communities or operating rooms.
 Our residents serve on hospital, local and national committees; we give a “Leadership Symposium” to teach the many aspects of professionalism, practice management and broader healthcare issues.
 Here is a small sample of our graduates who are current leaders and educators in the field:

-Walter Lapicki, DO, 1989 - Chairman, Dept. of Anesthesia, Hunterdon Medical Center, Hunterdon, NJ.
+Walter Lapicki, DO, 1989 - Chairman, Dept. of Anesthesia, Hunterdon Medical Center, Hunterdon, NJ

-Jonathan Markley, DO, 2008 - Chairman Dept. of Anesthesia, East Orange Medical Center, East Orange NJ.
+Wilson Nuesa, MD 1992 - Chairman Dept. of Anesthesia, East Orange Medical Center, East Orange NJ

-Andre Robinson, MD, 2006 - Chairman, Dept. of Anesthesia, Penn State Health/St. Joseph’s, Reading Pa.
+Andre Robinson, MD, 2006 - Chairman, Dept. of Anesthesia, Penn State Health/St. Joseph’s, Reading Pa

 Read more...